This post may contain affiliate links. Please see my disclosure policy for more details.

 When I travelled to Tasmania (pre Covid-19), it was actually much cheaper (and obviously quicker) to fly into Hobart than get the Spirit of Tasmania ferry from Melbourne (since it costs a lot to take the car over).

 But since we had all our own camping equipment, it worked out better for us to pay to take the car over by ferry and camp everywhere than fly and hire a car or campervan.
 You can check prices for flights to Tasmania on Skyscanner.

 There’s thankfully quite a lot to do on the ferry (it takes around 10 hours!).
 It’s huge with a restaurant, bar, lounges and even a cinema!
-There’s also outdoor decks, so you can get some fresh air.
+There are also outdoor decks, so you can get some fresh air.

 Make sure you check the biosecurity rules for Tasmania before you go, as there are restrictions on bringing things like fruit and vegetables into the state due to the risk of diseases and pests.
 You’ll also need to hand it in your camping stove gas canister when you embark then collect it at the other end.